-The interior light on the removable roof model is located in the center of the headliner.
+The interior light is located in the center of the headliner.

-The interior light has a three-position switch.
+The interior light has a threeposition switch.
 In the OFF position, the light does not come on.
 In the center position, the interior light comes on when you open either door.
 In the ON position, the interior light stays on continuously.